-The admissions process can be quite daunting.
-The first thing we would like to say is that if ever you have any questions regarding admissions and you are unable to find the answer below or if you just need reassurance, please call us!
+We are aware that the admissions process can be quite daunting.
+If you have any questions regarding admissions and you are unable to find the answer below or if you just need reassurance, please contact the school office.
 We are here for you and we are always happy to help.

 All you need to do is download the "Preliminary Application form" and return it to us.
 Click here to download the form.
-Although this does not guarantee a place at Westmeads, it will let us know that you are considering Westmeads as one of your choices and once tour dates are set and it's time for you to apply for a school place formally, we will contact you.
+Although this does not guarantee you a place, it will let us know that you are considering Westmeads as one of your choices and once tour dates are set and it is time for you to apply for a school place formally, we will contact you.

-My child is already in school and I'm looking for a place at Westmeads.
+My child is already in school but I am looking for a place at Westmeads.

 If you are looking for a place in either Reception Year, Year 1 or Year 2 for your child during the academic year you need to apply by completing a "In-Year Admission" form.
 Click here to download the form.
 Once completed please return to the school office marked Admissions Officer.
 You are also invited to call us at school to find out if we have any school places.